pbarcadia/info/README.md

 # SFX & REACTIONS

 Redeem fun sound effects that play over the stream audio!

++ :warning: **WARNING** : You first need to earn points to use text to speech!

+### How do I earn points?

+Every FIVE minutes, my bot issues out points to who ever has typed something in chat within those five minutes!
+Simply participate in chat and you will earn points.
+These points are also shared with **TEXT TO SPEECH**

+## Soundboard (15 Points)

 + :loudspeaker: `!angry (message)`
 + :loudspeaker: `!aww (message)`